What Is the Connection Between CRP and Sleep Quality?

 What Is the Difference Between CRP and hs-CRP?

 Standard CRP and high-sensitivity CRP measure the same protein but with different assay precision.
-Standard CRP is generally used for larger inflammatory elevations, while hs-CRP is optimized for lower-grade inflammation and commonly measures concentrations in the approximate 0.3-10 mg/L range.
+Standard CRP is generally used for larger inflammatory elevations, while hs-CRP is optimized for lower-grade inflammation and commonly measures concentrations in the low-grade range discussed in cardiovascular-risk research.
 Sleep-related CRP changes, when present, are usually small and are better captured with hs-CRP or similarly sensitive assays.
-Most sleep studies that examine low-grade inflammation use hs-CRP or CRP methods with adequate low-range sensitivity.
+Many sleep studies that examine low-grade inflammation use hs-CRP or CRP methods with adequate low-range sensitivity.

 Is CRP Elevated With Sleep Apnea?